October 12, 2022

 Around noon, I climbed a hill into a cluster of houses where the Camino took a sharp turn.
 But just before the turn sat an enterprising little home with a sandwich board outside advertising drinks and coffee.
 It was like a little pop-up cafe!

 I was more than happy to take my pack off and sit a spell at one of the plastic tables and chairs set up outside the home’s kitchen door.
-And that’s where I met Nicole and Stacy – two sisters from Wisconsin who where already seated in the shade.
+And that’s where I met Nicole and Stacy – two sisters from Wisconsin who were already seated in the shade.

 We got to talking and they seemed amazed to hear I’d walked the entire Camino del Norte route from the Spanish border.
 They only had two weeks to spend in Spain, so they started near Irun and walked to a Bilbao before jumping ahead to walk their last few days in Galicia.

-They’d read that public transportation was so much easier in Europe compared to the U.S., so they’d assumed they’d have no problem getting a train or bus between Bilbao and their jumping off point to the west.
+They’d read that public transportation was so much easier in Europe compared to the U.S., so they’d assumed they’d have no problem getting a train or bus between Bilbao and their jumping-off point to the west.

 Unfortunately, things weren’t as easy as they’d hoped.
 They said they couldn’t find any public transit route that fit their timeline, so they decided to get a one-way rental car in Bilbao to drive to in Lugo, before making their way back to Camino.